-This tour differs from our Inn to Inn Tour in that it is 6 nights with 1 and 2 accommodation options.
-See the Tour Dates/Pricing tab for details.
+This tour differs from our Inn to Inn Tour in that it is 6 nights with 2 accommodation bases.

 Walk in the footsteps of the early conservationists: William Wordsworth, John Ruskin and Beatrix Potter .
 This walk allows you to discover the splendors of the English Lake District at a relaxed pace.
 From your hotel in the tranquil and exquisite heart of the national park, travel daily with our minibus to different parts of this beautiful region for our daily walk, returning each evening to the same fine lodgings.
 Enjoy fresh air, tranquil waters, emerald meadows dotted with sheep, and heather-clad hillsides.
 Sightseeing by foot deepens an appreciation of Lakeland history and landscapes.